 If you have never suffered from low back pain, consider yourself one of the fortunate few.
 Back pain is a common reason for Americans under the age of 45 to limit their activity.
-It is also a common reason for visits to the doctor and for surgery.
+It is also a common reason for visits to the doctor, pain medication use, and for surgery.
 There is some good news, though.
 Most people recover from an acute episode in a few days or weeks without much disruption to daily activities or medical treatment.
-For others however, low back pain becomes a chronic or recurrent condition, often resulting in considerable social and occupational disability.
+For others, low back pain becomes a chronic or recurrent condition, often resulting in social and occupational disability.

 Chronic back pain is often due to wear and tear on the back from repetitive stress or strain.
 It can also develop or worsen because of weaknesses and imbalances in the back.
 Stress, strain, and imbalances can all place excess stress on supportive tissue like ligaments and muscles.
 When that tissue is irritated or inflamed it can put strain on nearby nerves.
 This can lead to a cycle of imbalance and injury that causes chronic pain.
 The low back is especially susceptible to chronic pain because it is involved in weight bearing of the upper body and lifting.

 Common factors that can lead to chronic low back pain include:

 Many times, there is no clear cause of low back pain.

 According to evidence, what seems to matter is not which one, but how many treatments you use.
 In other words, interventions that address not only the physical aspects of the pain, but also its psychological, social, and occupational influences seem to be the most effective.
 An effective rehabilitation program may include: